eth-cscs/cray-network-stack/examples/container/osu-mpich/README.md

 Self-sufficient container image with OSU Micro-Benchmarks built on MPICH 4.2.1 with CUDA and CXI (i.e. HPE Slingshot) support.

+Builds of the image are currently hosted on the Quay.io registry at https://quay.io/repository/ethcscs/osu-mb (look for the `cxi` mention in the tag).

 ## Notes (see also EDF TOML for reference)
 - The image does not require hooks to inject a custom CXI stack from the host
 - The image includes also the libfabric LINKx provider for experimentation.
+- Two variants of the Containerfile are provided:
+    1. An extended one with explicit build instructions for all the software components besides CUDA.
+    2. A short one using other images from this Git repository as base, for a more modular approach.

 ## Examples